radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 When RadiantOne runs as a service on Windows platforms, you can also use System Center Operations Manager (SCOM) to monitor it.
 On LINUX platforms, Nagios (or some other daemon service monitor) can be used.

+-->

 ### RadiantOne Logs and Error Messages to Monitor

-The most important logs and error messages to monitor for RadiantOne are:
+The most important logs to monitor for RadiantOne are vds_server.log and vds_server_access.log.
+The log files can be viewed and downloaded from Server Control Panel > Log Viewer: You can monitor these logs for the following errors.

-<RLI_HOME>/vds_server/logs/vds_server_access.log
+vds_server_access.log

 - SearchResult {resultCode=53
 - VDS_Server is shutting-down [Connection to ZooKeeper lost.]